hashicorp/nomad/website/source/guides/load-balancing/haproxy.html.md

 easily provision a sandbox environment.
 This guide will assume a cluster with one server node and three client nodes.

--> **Note:** This guide is for demo purposes and is only using a single -> **Note:** This guide is for demo purposes and only assumes a single server node.
-Please consult the [reference architecture](/guides/install/production/reference-architecture.html#high-availability) for production configuration.
+-> **Note:** This guide is for demo purposes and only assumes a single server node.
+Please consult the [reference architecture][reference-arch] for production configuration.

 ## Steps